Case IQ Knowledge Base

 Edit a File

-You can change the "Summary" and attached document of a file record from its page.
+You can change a file's details from its page.
 If you have permission to edit file records, use the following steps to make updates:

 1. Click the Edit button on a file's page.